code-boxx/invoicr/README.md

 </p><br>

+## HOW TO USE & DOCUMENTATION
+1) Edit `invlib/invoicr.php`, change (C1) company information to your own.
+2) That's all.
+Check out `example.php`.

+Please visit https://code-boxx.com/invoicr-php-invoice-generator for more for more!
+<br><br>

 ## LICENSE
 Copyright by Code Boxx

 Permission is hereby granted, free of charge, to any person obtaining a copy